Shiona hits fundraising milestone

 Shiona fundraising image mountain

-‘Team Shomelanoma’ recently hit an incredible fundraising milestone of over £83,000, which will support melanoma research at the hospital.
-This incredible success means Shiona has extended her fundraising target to £100,000.
+‘Team Shomelanoma’ hit an incredible fundraising milestone of over £83,000, and this success meant that Shiona extended her fundraising target.
+She has now raised over £100,000, which will support melanoma research at the hospital.

 “It’s safe to say that the care I receive at The Royal Marsden is outstanding and is keeping me alive,” says Shiona.
 “Channelling my energy into fundraising to support ongoing research projects is my way of saying thank you – giving something back while keeping fit and active doing the challenges I love.
 I’m so grateful to my family and friends that have undertaken and supported all of these fundraising activities.